 This post may contain affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using this link.

-I think that because chickpeas have such a mild flavor, you can really play with what you pair them with.
+As chickpeas have such a mild flavor, you can really play with what you pair them with.
 I like to think of other Middle Eastern/Meditteranean foods and flavors when I’m making my babies foods and pair this puree accordingly:

 - Beets: The sweetness in beets pairs nicely with the chickpea and since we eat with our eyes, what baby doesn’t want to eat bright pink hummus?

 - Feta: Just mix a small bit of feta into the pureed chickpeas as you are blending it for a bit of a salty bite.
 It’s a great way to introduce stronger cheeses to your little one and gets them ready for eating things like Greek salad down the road.

 - Zatar: A versatile spice blend that can be mixed in with hummus for babies.
 Read more about it here.